 --- Margaret Willett, 9-12th Grade CS Teacher

-The CS and STEAM with Robotics curriculum motivates and engages students in learning fundamentals of computer science (CS), science, technology, engineering, art, and mathematics (STEAM) by using hands-on interactive robotics lessons and activities with virtual and/or hardware robots.
+The Computer Science Standards compliant CS/STEAM with Robotics curriculum motivates and engages students in learning fundamentals of computer science (CS), science, technology, engineering, art, and mathematics (STEAM) by using hands-on interactive robotics lessons and activities with virtual and/or hardware robots.
 In addition students gain experience and skills in:

 Reading, following directions, and sequential thinking